-As an arranger, Xander has had the opportunity to work with Marine Band San Diego, the LA Scots Pipe Band, and the University of Arkansas Concert Band.
+As an arranger, Xander has had the opportunity to work with Marine Band San Diego, the LA Scots Pipe Band, and the University of Arkansas Symphonic Band.

 He is also a three-year member of the Marine Corps All-Star Jazz Band; his jazz experience has a large influence on his compositions and arrangements.

-Xander has studied composition with John Wasson (arranger of "Caravan" in the film Whiplash) and Carl Lundgren (former music director of the Maniacal 4 Trombone Quartet).
+Xander has studied composition with Dr. Judy Bozone, John Wasson, Carl Lundgren, and Sabrina Scotti.
 He has also studied trombone with Chris Oliver, Jimmy Clark, Dr. Cory Mixdorf, Dr. Bill Haugeberg, Dr. Bruce Faske, and Joshua Blankenship, and jazz trombone with Carl Lundgren and Joakim Toftgaard.

 Xander currently studies music education at Texas A&M University in Commerce where he also leads his own brass choir, Nightfall Brass.